game-devolpment-pc/former-fight/README.md

 ### The goal from the game (how to win!)
 In order to win the game, the player must score more goals than the competitor.

+### What platform is the game for?
+The game is mainly intended for computers but can be improved so that it will also support smartphones